 CSR Topics Extrafinancial risk Description Mitigation policies and actions KPIs Related paragraph ESG PERFORMANCE OF PRODUCTS (Wendel historical priority) Increasing Demand and Regulation for Sustainable Packaging Current and emerging regulations regarding packaging and the circular economy.
 Active collaboration in supply chain spanning initiatives and projects (e.g. New Plastics Economy, CEFLEX, Stop Waste Save Food Initiative, Sustainable Packaging Coalition, UN Save Food Initiative, European Commission's PEF initiative).
 Recyclability of product portfolio (%).
 4.3.2.4.2 Signatory to the New Plastics Economy Global Commitment, pledging that 100% of packaging will be recyclable by 2025.
 Opening of Ecoflex Ahmedabad, the first plant on the planet designed to produce recyclable flexible packaging only (EcoLam product family).
 Life Cycle Assessments (LCA) are conducted with a peer-reviewed LCA-meta-model.
 ENVIRONMENT Gas (GHG) emissions from human activities is a significant driver of global warming, having severe and Sustainability Policy in place.
 Measurement and reporting of direct and indirect GHG emissions (Scope 1, 2 & 3) of all plants Renewable electricity (% total electricity consumption).
 4.3.2.4.1 ecosystems and communities. worldwide.
 Absolute and relative GHG-emissions reduction targets in place.
-GHG intensity - Scope 1 & 2. (ktCO 2 -eq/Mio.m produced).
+GHG intensity - Scope 1 & 2. (ktCO 2 -eq/Mio.m 2 produced).
 Plant certifications (ISO 14001 and ISO 50001).
 Total absolute. emissions $(1+2^{(1)}+3)$ - kt CO 2 -eq.
 Air pollution Constantia Flexibles is aware of the Sustainability Policy in place.
-VOC emissions intensity 4.3.2.4.7 risk of air pollution and the impact of VOC emissions on the environment.
-These emissions are Regenerative Thermal Oxidizers installed in several plants. (ton/Mio.m2 produced). originated in plants from the usage of solvents.
+VOC emissions 4.3.2.4.7 risk of air pollution and the impact of VOC emissions on the environment.
+These emissions are Regenerative Thermal Oxidizers installed in several plants. intensity (ton/Mio.m2 produced). originated in plants from the usage of solvents.
 Consumer division. = Pharma division.

 CSR Topics Extrafinancial risk Description Mitigation policies and actions KPIs Related paragraph SOCIAL Shortage of Motivated and well-trained Policies are implemented on site Hire rate.
-4.3.2.4.4 Workers Constantia Flexibles.
-However finding skilled labor workers, especially on shopfloor level, becomes more and more difficient and in some areas is even a more difficient for the standing some areas is even a more difficient for the standing some areas is even a more difficient for the standing some areas is even a more difficient for the standing some areas is even a more difficient for the standing standin level as per local needs and requirements.
+4.3.2.4.4 Skilled Labor Workers employees are key to success for Constantia Flexibles.
+However, finding skilled labor workers, especially on shopfloor level, becomes more and more difficult and in some areas is even a major issue. level as per local needs and requirements.
 Turnover rate.
 Thus, Constantia Flexibles is facing the risk of non-availability of qualified employees and consequently the risk of non-filling crucial positions, regardless if this may occur for blue collar, specialist or management level.
 Lack of Trainings and Development Activities As Constantia Flexibles is a global player on the packaging market, personnel development is key to sustainable success.
 Missing trainings and development activities can lead to a decrease of motivation, resulting in high attrition and low performance, increased recruiting/replacement costs and loss of competitive advantage.
 Group Training Policy in place that governs minimum requirements, roles and responsibilities as well as documentation, evaluation and reporting requirements on a global level.
 Training hours per FTE (Full-time Equivalent).
 Share of employees trained for minimum 1 day.
 4.3.2.4.5 SUPPLY CHAIN Environmental, Social and Ethical Risks in raw material Sourcing Risks in relation with Constantia Flexibles' raw material sourcing (aluminum, plastics, paper, and chemicals like inks and solvents).
 Supplier Code of Conduct in place.
 Aluminium Stewardship Initiative certification of C. Teich.
 Supplier audits and CSR evaluation.
 Number of suppliers audits carried out.
 CSR questionnaire coverage of suppliers (in Scope 3 emissions and procurement spend).
 4.3.2.4.3